ntu-aris/caric/index.md

 The following rules should be adhered to in developing a meaningful CARI scheme:

 * <u>Isolated namespaces</u>: The user-defined software processes should be isolated by the appropriate namespaces.
 Consider each namespace the local computer running on a unit.
 In the real world the processes on one computer should not be able to freely subscribe to a topic in another computer.
-Information exchange between namespaces is possible but should be subjected to the characteristics of the communication network's (see the next rule).
+Information exchange between namespaces is possible but should be subjected to the characteristics of the communication network (see the next rule).
 Currently there are six namespaces used in CARIC: `/gcs`, `/jurong`, `/rafffles`, `/changi`, `/sentosa`, and `/nanyang`.
 Note that some topics may be published outside of these namespaces for monitoring and evaluating purposes, and should not be subscribed to by any user-defined node.

 * <u>Networked communication</u>: The communication between the namespaces should be regulated by the `ppcom_router` node, which simulates a peer-to-peer broadcast network.
 In this network messages can be sent directly from a node in one namespace to another node in another namespace **when there is LOS**.
 Please refer to the details of the [communication network](#64-communication-network) for the instructions on how to apply the `ppcom_router` node.